monerium/js-monorepo/packages/sdk/README.md

 await monerium.getAccess();

-// Retrieve authentication data after successful authentication. await monerium.getAuthContext();
+// Retrieve profiles the client has access to. await monerium.getProfiles();

 // Access tokens are now available for use. const { access_token, refresh_token } = monerium.bearerProfile as BearerProfile;